 Additionally, surgeons could assess their overall performance and identify areas for improvement.
 Users may use filters in many ways to analyze one surgeon or several doctors.
 The top KPIs to track for doctor-wise performance are:

-Executives and Financial analysts use revenue dashboards for medical providers as performance analysis tools to track revenue indicators.
+Executives and financial analysts use revenue dashboards for medical providers to track revenue indicators.
+These dashboards can be integrated with electronic health records for accurate and comprehensive financial data.
 This sort of dashboard provides users with a transparent interface to evaluate:

 Additionally, clinics can use such a dashboard to identify new revenue streams.
 For example, hospitals can provide comprehensive digitized medical supplies to clients on a monthly subscription basis.
 Figuring out such information requires you to track and monitor several KPIs, some of which are: